 - Low Mileage – Driving fewer miles could qualify for better rates on cars that stay parked.

-- Drivers Education – Make teen driver coverage more affordable by requiring them to take driver’s ed class if it’s offered in school.
+- Drivers Education – Make teen driver coverage more affordable by requiring them to take driver’s ed class if it’s offered at school.

-As a disclaimer on discounts, many deductions do not apply the whole policy.
-Most only apply to the cost of specific coverages such as liability, collision or medical payments.
+As a disclaimer on discounts, many deductions do not apply to the whole policy.
+Most only apply to the cost of specific coverage such as liability, collision or medical payments.
 So when it seems like you can get free auto insurance, companies don’t profit that way.